SailJuice Xpress - 21 April 2009 - Chris Draper's Olympic Comeback...

-CD: I got on there not knowing anything about anything, and it became apparent to me very quickly that my 49er
+CD: I got on there not knowing anything about anything, and it became apparent to me very quickly that my 49er experience was irrelevant.

-end up going up the rigs of Cup boats - sailors like Adam Beashel on Emirates Team New Zealand for example...
+SJ: Then again, a lot of 49er sailors seem to end up going up the rigs of Cup boats - sailors like Adam Beashel on Emirates Team New Zealand for example...

 SJ: What else did you learn from the Auckland experience?